 Some Workgroup Participants noted that it was felt the RIA was a statutory requirement for an issue as important as this and as such if this process step was not carried out it would expose the Authority to Judicial Review.
 Workgroup sought urgent clarification on whether the RIA would be carried out.

-(Small Business, Enterprise and Employment Act 2015.)

-http://www.legislation.gov.uk/ukpga/2015/26/pdfs/ukpga_20150026_en.pdf

 0678A Compliance Assessment 14 February 2019 (This maybe removed – see comment 32 in summary.

-The Workgroup considered the compliance assessment for 0678A.
+The Workgroup considered the compliance assessment for Modification 0678A.

 Article 4 - Transmission and non-transmission services and tariffs.
 It was viewed that the cost drivers were met, the cost drivers in relation to distance is not relevant.
 The Workgroup considered if this assessment for dealing the Reference Price Methodology was in the right place.
 Following consideration of the views provided for Article 4.
 It was believed that the Postage Stamp method would be compliant with TAR NC for Article 4.